honeydipper/honeydipper/docs/workflow.md

 We can also specify the conditions that the workflow checks before taking any action.

  - `if_match/unless_match`: specify the skeleton data to match the contextual data
- - `if/unless/if_any/unless/unless_all`: specify the list of strings that intepolate to truy/falsy values
+ - `if/unless/if_any/unless/unless_all`: specify the list of strings that interpolate to truy/falsy values

-Some examples for using skeletion data matching:
+Some examples for using skeleton data matching:
 ```yaml
 ---
 workflows: